 Posted Sep 02, 2013

 The roller coaster of high blood sugar followed by a crash may accentuate the symptoms of mood disorders.
 Research has tied heavy sugar consumption to an increased risk of depression and worse outcomes in individuals with schizophrenia.
 There are a couple theories explaining the link.
-Sugar suppresses activity of a hormone called BDNF that is low in individuals with depression and schizophrenia.
-Sugar is also at the root of chronic inflammation, which impacts the immune system, the brain and other systems in the body and also has been implicated in depression.
+For starters, sugar suppresses activity of a hormone called BDNF that is low in individuals with depression and schizophrenia.
+Sugar is also at the root of chronic inflammation, which impacts the immune system, the brain, and other systems in the body; inflammation has also been implicated in depression.
 Interestingly, countries with high sugar intake also have a high rate of depression.

 Although controversial, a growing body of evidence points to the addictive potential of sugar.
-Both drugs and, to a lesser extent, sugar and processed junk foods flood the brain with the feel-good chemical dopamine, over time changing the function of the brain.
+Both drugs and—to a lesser extent—sugar and processed junk foods flood the brain with the feel-good chemical dopamine, which, over time, changes the function of the brain.
 In a study by researchers at Yale University, the simple sight of a milkshake activated the same reward centers of the brain as cocaine among people with addictive eating habits.
 A 2007 study showed that rats actually prefer sugar water to cocaine.
-Rats given fatty and sugary products demonstrated classic symptoms of addiction including tolerance and withdrawal symptoms when the products were taken away.
+Rats given fatty and sugary products demonstrated classic symptoms of addiction, including tolerance and withdrawal symptoms when the products were taken away.

 Research has established a correlation between sugar intake and anxiety.
-In a 2008 study, rats that binged on sugar and then fasted displayed anxiety, and in a 2009 study rats fed sucrose compared to high-antioxidant honey were more likely to suffer anxiety.
+In a 2008 study, rats that binged on sugar and then fasted displayed anxiety; in a 2009 study, rats fed sucrose compared to high-antioxidant honey were more likely to suffer anxiety.
 While dietary changes alone cannot cure anxiety, they can minimize symptoms, boost energy and improve the body’s ability to cope with stress.

 Recognizing these and other risks, the trends in sugar consumption seem to be changing.
-People are consuming less sugar – about 13 percent of their daily calories – which is still far too much, but clear progress from 18 percent just over a decade ago.
-Our bodies were never intended to handle the amount of sugar that has become the norm in the American diet.
-At least now we’re beginning to recognize that the mind and body are intricately connected and both must be nurtured to achieve optimal health.
+People are consuming less sugar—about 13 percent of their daily calories—which is still far too much, but clear progress from 18 percent just over a decade ago.
+Our bodies were never intended to handle the amount of sugar that has become the norm in the American diet, but at least now we’re beginning to recognize that the mind and body are intricately connected and both must be nurtured to achieve optimal health.